BRP (NASDAQ:DOOO) Releases FY 2023 Earnings Guidance

-BRP (NASDAQ:DOOO – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
+BRP (NASDAQ:DOOO – Get Rating) updated its FY 2023 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $8.530-$8.810 for the period, compared to the Thomson Reuters consensus estimate of $8.300.
 The company issued revenue guidance of $7.52 billion-$7.83 billion, compared to the consensus revenue estimate of $6.99 billion.

-BRP (NASDAQ:DOOO – Get Rating) last issued its quarterly earnings results on Friday, March 25th.
-The company reported $3.00 EPS for the quarter, beating the Zacks’ consensus estimate of $1.97 by $1.03.
-The business had revenue of $2.35 billion for the quarter, compared to analysts’ expectations of $2.30 billion.
-BRP had a net margin of 10.39% and a negative return on equity of 326.52%.
-The business’s quarterly revenue was up 29.3% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $1.40 earnings per share.
-As a group, equities research analysts anticipate that BRP will post 8.64 EPS for the current year.
+DOOO has been the subject of several research analyst reports.
+Raymond James upped their price objective on BRP from C$137.00 to C$146.00 in a report on Sunday, March 27th.
+Canaccord Genuity Group upped their price objective on BRP from C$130.00 to C$136.00 in a report on Monday, March 28th.
+Scotiabank upped their price objective on BRP from C$125.00 to C$133.00 in a report on Monday, March 28th.
+National Bank Financial upped their price objective on BRP from C$124.00 to C$136.00 in a report on Monday, March 28th.
+Finally, Desjardins upped their target price on BRP from C$150.00 to C$154.00 in a report on Tuesday, March 29th.
+Sixteen investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $131.81.

-Several brokerages have recently weighed in on DOOO.
-TD Securities upped their price objective on shares of BRP from C$115.00 to C$125.00 in a report on Monday, March 28th.
-Canaccord Genuity Group upped their price objective on shares of BRP from C$130.00 to C$136.00 in a report on Monday, March 28th.
-Zacks Investment Research upgraded shares of BRP from a hold rating to a buy rating and set a $73.00 price objective on the stock in a report on Monday, March 7th.
-Scotiabank raised their price target on shares of BRP from C$125.00 to C$133.00 in a research report on Monday, March 28th.
-Finally, Raymond James boosted their price objective on BRP from C$137.00 to C$146.00 in a report on Sunday, March 27th.
-Sixteen analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average price target of $131.81.
+The business also recently declared a quarterly dividend, which will be paid on Monday, April 18th.
+Investors of record on Monday, April 4th will be paid a $0.126 dividend.
+This is a positive change from BRP’s previous quarterly dividend of $0.10.
+The ex-dividend date of this dividend is Friday, April 1st.
+This represents a $0.50 annualized dividend and a yield of 0.62%.
+BRP’s payout ratio is currently 6.90%.

-Several large investors have recently added to or reduced their stakes in the company.
-UBS Group AG lifted its stake in shares of BRP by 7.2% in the 3rd quarter.
-UBS Group AG now owns 1,821 shares of the company’s stock worth $168,000 after purchasing an additional 122 shares during the period.
-LPL Financial LLC bought a new position in shares of BRP during the 3rd quarter valued at approximately $200,000.
-Dimensional Fund Advisors LP lifted its position in BRP by 79.0% in the third quarter.
-Dimensional Fund Advisors LP now owns 10,295 shares of the company’s stock worth $954,000 after buying an additional 4,542 shares during the last quarter.
-Goldman Sachs Group Inc. lifted its position in BRP by 38.9% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 36,463 shares of the company’s stock worth $3,198,000 after buying an additional 10,214 shares during the last quarter.
-Finally, Geode Capital Management LLC lifted its position in BRP by 0.7% in the fourth quarter.
-Geode Capital Management LLC now owns 44,133 shares of the company’s stock worth $3,868,000 after buying an additional 299 shares during the last quarter.
-53.84% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in DOOO.
+UBS Group AG raised its position in BRP by 7.2% in the 3rd quarter.
+UBS Group AG now owns 1,821 shares of the company’s stock valued at $168,000 after purchasing an additional 122 shares during the last quarter.
+Geode Capital Management LLC raised its position in BRP by 0.7% in the 4th quarter.
+Geode Capital Management LLC now owns 44,133 shares of the company’s stock valued at $3,868,000 after purchasing an additional 299 shares during the last quarter.
+Wells Fargo & Company MN raised its position in BRP by 0.7% in the 4th quarter.
+Wells Fargo & Company MN now owns 57,676 shares of the company’s stock valued at $5,059,000 after purchasing an additional 399 shares during the last quarter.
+Dimensional Fund Advisors LP raised its position in shares of BRP by 19.8% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 12,331 shares of the company’s stock worth $1,082,000 after acquiring an additional 2,036 shares during the last quarter.
+Finally, LPL Financial LLC bought a new stake in shares of BRP during the third quarter worth $200,000.
+53.84% of the stock is currently owned by institutional investors and hedge funds.

 BRP Company Profile (Get Rating)